Fraunhofer-AISEC/codyze/docs/Plugins/index.md

 no_list: true
 date: 2023-01-24
 description: >
-  Plugins offer a way to incorporate external tools in your analysis.
+  Plugins offer a way to incorporate external tools into your analysis.
 ---

 !!! example "Experimental"